 The Canterbury Rugby Football Union (1879) was the first in New Zealand.
 It remains the main Canterbury union, although mid-Canterbury is a separate union competing in the National Provincial Championships.

 In the 20th century, rugby was the most popular sport in Canterbury.
 Lancaster Park was its home, and many provincial and national touring sides battled it out with the local team in its distinctive black and red colours.
-The Christchurch-based Crusaders, Canterbury team for the tri-nations Super 12 series, held the title five times in the 10 years of the series, and won the inaugural Super 14 series in 2006.
+The Christchurch-based Crusaders, Canterbury team for the tri-nations Super 12 series, held the title five times in the 10 years of the series, and won the inaugural Super 14 series in 2006 and again in 2008.

 The Christchurch Lawn Tennis Club was founded in 1881, and there were at least eight clubs by 1886.
 Anthony Wilding, who won Wimbledon men’s singles titles between 1910 and 1913, gave Canterbury its leading place in the nation’s history of tennis.